fedorajuandy/tugas-akhir/README.md

 ### About

-A simple application to generate human face images with the limitation of the algorithm, dataset, hardware specification, and other outside variables.
+A simple application to generate human face images with the limitation of the algorithm, dataset, hardware specification, chosen limited configuration, and other various variables.

 ![UI](/img/ui.png)